What I learned from the book Designing Data-Intensive Applications

 The image below shows an example of the Event Sourcing pattern.

-The book also highlights the challenges, such as dealing with out-of-order events in streams (utilizing timestamps and windowing) or handling backpressure when producers are faster than consumers.
-These were covered conceptually.
+In addition, the book focuses on challenges, including handling out-of-order events in streams and addressing backpressure when producers outpace consumers.
+These were tackled conceptually.

-It also mentions popular tools, such as message brokers (like RabbitMQ and ActiveMQ) versus log-based brokers (like Apache Kafka and Amazon Kinesis).
+It also provides details on the supporting tools, such as message brokers (RabbitMQ and ActiveMQ), in contrast to log-based message brokers (Apache Kafka and Amazon Kinesis).

 💡 Fun fact: one of the book’s reviewers is Jay Kreps (creator of Kafka), who praised how it “bridges the gap between theory and practice.”